-The Board of Regents of the University System of Georgia and Georgia Institute of Technology follow Governmental Accounting Standards Board (GASB) Statement No. 39, "Determining Whether Certain Organizations are Component Units, an amendment of Statement No. 14."
-This statement requires the inclusion of the financial statements for foundations and affiliated organizations that qualify as component units in the annual report of the affiliated educational institution.
-GTRC financial statements, including GTARC as a component unit, are reported as a discretely presented component unit in the Georgia Institute of Technology's Annual Financial Report.
+The State of Georgia, the Board of Regents of the University System of Georgia, and the Georgia Institute of Technology follow Governmental Accounting Standards Board (GASB) Statement No. 39, "Determining Whether Certain Organizations are Component Units, an amendment of Statement No. 14."
+The State of Georgia has determined that Georgia Tech Research Corporation, which includes GTARC, is significant to the State of Georgia for the year ended June 30, 2008, and as such, is a discretely presented component unit in the Comprehensive Annual Financial Report of the State of Georgia (CAFR).

-Note B - Significant Accounting Policies
+2 Significant Accounting Policies